 Early Life

-Lawrence M. Tanenbaum was born in Toronto, Ontario, Canada, in 1945, to a Jewish family.
-He earned a Bachelor of Science degree in economics from Cornell University in 1968.
+Larry Tanenbaum was born in Toronto, Canada, in 1945 to a Jewish family.
+His grandfather, Abraham Tanenbaum, immigrated to Toronto from Poland and established a steel fabrication company, which later became a major business.
+Larry earned a Bachelor of Science degree in Economics from Cornell University in 1968.

 Rise to Success